-This workshop presents paper panels and breakout discussions seeking to examine and explain the consequences of contentious elections for regime stability and change.
-When does conflict strengthen processes of democratization, such as where an outcry over election fraud and corruption destabilizes the old regime?
+This workshop presents paper panels and breakout discussion workgroups which examine and explain the consequences of contentious elections and election-related conflict for regime stability and change.
+When does such conflict strengthen processes of democratization, such as where an outcry over election fraud and corruption destabilizes the old regime?
 When does it trigger a backlash or coup d’état which sets back democratic transitions?
 And when does conflict fizzle out without achieving any substantive reforms or opposition gains?
 New research on these issues will be presented using multiple methods, including comparative cross-national time-series evidence and/or case-studies of historical processes within particular countries.
 Previous work on electoral violence often focused on Sub-Saharan Africa.
 By contrast, this workshop will feature papers comparing countries around the world, including cases in Asia, Central and Eastern Europe, the Middle East and North Africa, as well as Sub-Saharan Africa.

 Global concern about contentious elections has risen as elections have spread worldwide, becoming a standard part of the initial phases of peace-building and state-building processes even in inhospitable conditions, such as in Afghanistan, Libya, Nepal, and Iraq.